 When can I move?

 If you are remaining on-campus, the building attendants will clean your summer room as soon as possible.
-Once your summer room has been cleaned and inspected, you will receive an email from the Facilities & Maintenance (F&M) office to notify you that you’re free to move into your summer room.
+Once your summer room has been cleaned and inspected, you will receive an email from the Office of Residential Life to notify you that you’re free to move into your summer room.
 From that point, you have 48 hours to move out of your spring room and return your key.
 Feel free to use the gray drop box in the Platt courtyard to drop off your key after hours.
-Residents arriving on campus may pick up their key from the F&M office or call the F&M summer on-call phone number at (909) 607-4558.
+Residents arriving on campus may pick up their key from the Office of Residential Life.

 Why can’t I live in a single double?

 The College policy is that no single doubles, triples, or quads will be allowed during the summer.
 This policy stems from the fact that a large amount of cleaning and maintenance is scheduled over the summer that is greatly hindered by the occupancy of the rooms.
 Additionally, because building attendants continue to perform custodial services, allowing single doubles highly increases the workload on an already overloaded staff.

 Can I leave my stuff in my room?

 A resident staying in his/her spring room may not leave his/her property in the room for the beginning of the summer leading up to his/her beginning residency date unless he/she pays the normal occupation rate.
 If property is left behind without authorization, the resident will be charged the normal daily fee for occupying the room.